Explorers and Navigator Kinder

 12:00-1:00 Lunch: Parenting class, outside or inside play

 REGISTER FOR THE FALL SESSION by contacting a parent already enrolled in the program or email the Director at email@example.com for more info

-What is a parent education and participation play pod for homeschooling families?
+What is a parent education and participation play school/ preschool for homeschooling families?

-A parent education and participation, or cooperative, play pod is a nonprofit, organization where each family shares in the planning and operation of the program.
+A parent education and participation, or cooperative, preschool is a nonprofit, organization where each family shares in the planning and operation of the program.
 Parents participate in the program once a week on their assigned day, serving as assistants to a professional teacher and staff.
-The adults attend weekly parenting classes and observe the children in the play pod.
-The efforts of parents and their direct involvement during the day make parent participation play pods a unique educational endeavor and provide an essential support group for growing families.
+The adults attend weekly parenting classes and observe the children in the play school.
+The efforts of parents and their direct involvement during the day make parent participation play schools a unique educational endeavor and provide an essential support group for growing families.

-How do parent participation playpods benefit the child, the parents, and the community?
+How do parent participation play schools benefit the child, the parents, and the community?

 The child gains the ability to relate to and communicate with other children, as well as adults.